mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 - **No-show**: Customer who doesn't arrive for reservation/appointment
 - **Walk-in**: Customer who arrives without reservation
 - **Facility/Resource**: Generic term for bookable resources.
 For restaurants, this refers to dining tables.
 For other businesses (salons, clinics, etc.), this may refer to service stations, treatment rooms, consultation rooms, or other bookable resources.
-- **Seated**: Generic term meaning customer has arrived and service has started.
-For restaurants, this means seated at facility.
+- **Ready**: Generic term meaning customer has arrived and is ready for service.
+For restaurants, this means customer has arrived and is ready to be seated.
 For other businesses, this may mean "arrived" or "service started".

 ---